 Zimbabwe is such a diverse country with so many beautiful places to visit.
-It has been referred as the “teapot of Africa”because of its shape.
-Located in Southern Africa, Zimbabwe is an exquisite, wild and wonderful destination you should put on your travel bucket list!
+Often referred as the “teapot of Africa” because of its shape, it is located in Southern Africa, An exquisite, wild and wonderful destination you should definitely put on your travel bucket list!
 Zimbabwe boasts some of the most arresting landscapes in the world, which makes it difficult to select the top destinations to visit, but here are a compilation of our favourites (for now), we still have so much more to explore!

 A houseboat on Kariba

 Established in 1959 when the dam wall was completed after a series of unfortunate (supposedly supernatural) events.
 Kariba is one of the most beautiful and tranquil places in Zimbabwe.
 The only way to experience the best of Kariba (in my opinion) is to go on a houseboat.
 During these trips you can expect to be fed exceptionally well starting with tea, coffee, rusks and biscuits before fishing early in the morning.
 The air is fresh and the water sparkles in the morning light.
 The fishing is excellent at this time of day but if you’re not an avid fisherman/woman reading a book on the boat and listening to the hippos snort is just as sublime.

 As the heat of the day kicks, you can retire to the houseboat for a big breakfast followed by a breezy trip across the lake to a different bay.
 Here you can watch the sun throw variants of red, oranges and pinks into the sky before kissing the water goodnight .
 A Kariba sunset goes down exceptionally well with an Amarula on ice or a cold beer!
 This is also the best time for game drive as the elephants come down to quench their thirst.